+A grade of C or better must be earned.
 A grade of C or better must be earned and this course cannot be taken as S/U.

-Bachelor of Science in Physical Education - Teacher Certification
+RICHARD W. RILEY COLLEGE OF EDUCATION--PHYSICAL EDUCATION Bachelor of Science in Physical Education - Teacher Certification

 This degree is designed for students who wish to teach physical education.
-The curriculum of the degree prepares physical educators to teach in grades Pre-K-12.
-Due to the complexity of this degree, tis content areas, general education requirements, and lack of electives, students are urged to always receive prior approval from their advisers before enrolling in any course.
+The curriculum of the degree prepares physical educators to teach in grades Pre-K through 12.
+Due to the complexity of this degree, its content areas, general education requirements, and lack of electives, students are urged to always receive prior approval from their advisers before enrolling in any course.